 A life estate can be a useful tool for estate planning.
 A life estate allows you to live on and use your property for the rest of your life while simplifying and streamlining the transfer of your property to the Land Trust upon your death.
 Certain duties remain with the holder of the life estate, such as maintaining the property, paying taxes and paying mortgage interest.
 The Land Trust becomes the owner of your property upon your death (or that of any specified beneficiaries), and your estate may possibly receive a charitable deduction equal to the value of the property.

-A conservation easement is a legal document between you and the Wyndham Land Trust that permanently limits the allowable uses of the land in order to protect its conservation values.
-An easement remains an encumbrance on the property title and allows you to conserve your land without relinquishing your right to pass it on to your heirs.
+A conservation easement is a binding legal agreement between you and the Wyndham Land Trust that permanently limits the allowable uses of the land in order to protect its conservation values.
+An easement remains an encumbrance on the property title in perpetuity and allows you to conserve your land without relinquishing your right to pass it on to your heirs.
 In addition, you may receive significant estate, income and/or property tax benefits.
-The land trust and the donor must agree on the wording of a conservation easement in advance.
+The Land Trust and the donor must agree on the terms of a conservation easement in advance and the agreement will require the Land Trust to monitor and enforce these terms in perpetuity.